Backhoe

-A backhoe—also called rear actor or back actor—is a type of excavating equipment, or digger, consisting of a digging bucket on the end of a two-part articulated arm.
+A backhoe is a type of excavating equipment, or excavator, consisting of a digging bucket on the end of a two-part articulated arm.
 It is typically mounted on the back of a tractor or front loader, the latter forming a "backhoe loader" (a US term, but known as a "JCB" in Ireland and the UK).
 The section of the arm closest to the vehicle is known as the boom, while the section that carries the bucket is known as the dipper (or dipper-stick), both terms derived from steam shovels.
-The boom is generally attached to the vehicle through a pivot known as the king-post, which allows the arm to pivot left and right, usually through a total of 180 to 200 degrees.
+The boom, which is the long piece of the backhoe arm attached to the tractor through a pivot called the king-post, is located closest to the cab.
+It allows the arm to pivot left and right, typically through a range of 180 to 200 degrees, and also enables lifting and lowering movements.

 Description

 The term "backhoe" refers to the action of the bucket, not its location on the vehicle.
 That is, a backhoe digs by drawing earth backwards, rather than lifting it with a forward motion like a person shovelling, a steam shovel, or a bulldozer.
 The buckets on some backhoes may be reconfigured facing forward, making them "hoes".